naufalmuafi/bank-customer-churn-prediction/Project_Documentation.md

    - Predicted: The Customer is more likely to Stay

 ## Conclusion

 The Support Vector Classifier (SVC) demonstrated superior performance in predicting bank customer churn in comparison to other models.
 The model achieved an accuracy of 97.62%, making it a reliable choice for implementation.

-### Recommendations

-1. Implement the SVC model for real-time customer churn prediction in the banking system.
-2. Continuously monitor and update the model with new data to ensure its accuracy over time.

-### Future Work

-1. Explore additional features and data sources to enhance model accuracy.
-2. Consider deploying the model in a production environment and integrate it with the bank's systems.

 ## References